EdrenaVosh/useUndoRedo/README.md

   - `onSet` is triggered only once with the initial and final state
 - All state changes are performed using `structuredClone` for deep object copying
 - When `compressHistory` is enabled, states are stored as JSON strings to reduce memory usage
+- History items are lazily decompressed when accessed, improving memory usage

 ## Advanced Usage